oeh-tnf/JKU-Games-Page/02_penandpaper.md

 Welcome, Traveller!

 In this year’s JKU Games you will get a chance to try out several Pen & Paper games.
 Old veteran or completely new to the game, we have got you covered! <br>
-If you want to join an adventure, get a ticket <a href="https://pretix.eu/jkugames/SoSe23/" target="_blank" rel="noopener noreferrer" class="button img">here</a> and be there on time!<br>
+If you want to join an adventure, get a ticket using the button below and be here on time!

+<a href="https://pretix.eu/jkugames/SoSe23/" target="_blank" rel="noopener noreferrer" class="button img">here</a>

 Please sign up for only one game at this time, remaining spots will be available at the Infopoint on the Event.<br>
 You can also contact some of the Game-Masters beforehand via <a class="dotted" href="{{ site.discord_url }}">Discord</a>!
 (IDs are in brackets after their Names)